Spring 2023 Journals

 Pace University Press presents Journal of Beat Studies Volume 10, a special edition dedicated to the Kerouac Centenary and highlighting the life and work of Jack Kerouac.
 In this issue, pieces written by close friends of Kerouac and those who wished to honor the progress his work set forth, reflect on his work, life, and impact made on the Beat generation and those after.
 The Journal of Beat Studies is devoted entirely to the scholarly criticism of Beat Generation writing and writers.
 Its mandate is to provide readers with intelligent and penetrating criticism across the range of Beat writing, including fiction, poetry, drama, autobiography, life writing, travel writing, and screenplay writing.
 The ultimate goal of the journal is to advance the quality of Beat Studies scholarship through the application of diverse critical perspectives that address Beat production as both complex art and cultural critique.

-JOURNAL OF COMICS AND CULTURE Vol 7
+JOURNAL OF COMICS AND CULTURE VOLUME 7

 In this special edition, comic experts focus on the literary and cultural exchange between German and French comics and the influence they had and still have on each other today.